ylvao/mrchem/doc/users/running.rst

     $ mrchem.x h2o.json > h2o.out

-The first step includes input validation, which means that everything tht passes this step is a well-formed computation.
-This step also requires that the input parser library ``parselglossy`` is installed and available, see :ref:`Installation` instructions.
+The first step includes input validation, which means that everything that passes this step is a well-formed computation.

 Dry-running the input parser